bk/wmk-docs/content/pagevars.md

 - `page.draft`: If this is true, it prevents further processing of the markdown file unless `render_drafts` has been set to true in the config file.

-- `page.no_cache`: If this is true, the Markdown rendering cache will not be used for this file.
+- `page.no_cache`: If this is true, the rendering cache will not be used for this file.
 (See also the `use_cache` setting in the configuration file).

 - `page.markdown_extensions`, `page.markdown_extension_configs`, `page.pandoc`,
   `page.pandoc_filters`, `page.pandoc_options`, `page.pandoc_input_format`,